 THIS COURSE IS NOW FULL FOR SEPTEMBER 2020 STARTS.

-If you are aged 16-18, you will be enrolled on a study programme, which will include retaking GCSEs or undertaking Functional Skills in English and maths if you haven’t already achieved a grade 4 or above.
-You will also be required to complete a work experience placement and an employability programme.
+If you are aged 16-18, you will be enrolled on a study programme, which will include mandatory retaking GCSEs in English and Maths or undertaking Functional Skills qualifications in English and Maths if you haven’t already achieved a grade 4 or above in English and Maths.
+You will also be required to complete a work experience placement of minimum 36 hours in a garage and an employability programme.

 What You'll Learn